theothermattm/theothermattm.github.io/portfolio.md

 You can also read my writing on [DEPT®'s Engineering Blog](https://engineering.deptagency.com/author/matt-merrill).

+### Ship It!
+Podcast

+I host and am an interviewer on many episodes of DEPT®'s Engineering podcast, [Ship It!](https://shipit.io).
+Give it a listen!
+### Open Source

-Also, here's one of the open source projects I worked on, [Terraform scripts to setup Mastodon on AWS Elastic Container Service](https://github.com/deptagency/mastodon-terraform-aws-ecs).
+Wherever possible, I try to open source my work.
+Here's one of the open source projects I worked on, [Terraform scripts to setup Mastodon on AWS Elastic Container Service](https://github.com/deptagency/mastodon-terraform-aws-ecs).

 ## The MITRE@Work Mobile Application